HoB icon

 Challenge:

-A landscaping architect is often asked to make containers, or pools, with sidewalks around them.
-Often the client wants the pool and sidewalk sections to be square.
+A landscaping architect is often asked to make pools with sidewalks around them.
+Often the client wants the pool to be square and the sidewalk tiles around it to be square.

-The architect, asks you to draw some squares with sidewalks around them so they can see what materials and costs would be needed.
+The architect, asks you to draw some squares with sidewalk tiles around them to see what materials and costs would be needed as the size of the square inceased.

 pools and sidewalks image